What is Neymar's net worth and how much does the PSG star earn?

-Neymar might not have even touched the halfway point in his footballing career but is already among the best-paid and most marketable athletes on the planet.
+Neymar had not even touched the halfway point in his footballing career when he found himself among the best-paid and most marketable athletes on the planet.

 The former Santos starlet is well on his way to becoming one of the wealthiest sportsmen of his era, but how do his earnings stack up when compared to the likes of Lionel Messi and Cristiano Ronaldo today?